Urs4M4j0r/SKlearn-Crypto-prediction/README.md

 You **DO NOT** need to have a current/valid Gate.io account to use this script as the API functions called do not require API keys to work.

 # Disclaimer
 The information provided by/with this project is for educational, informational, and entertainment purposes only and is not intended to be financial advice.
-You should not make any decision on investing/trading or otherwase based on the information provided by this project and understand that you are using any and all information available through this project as your own risk.
+You should not make any decision on investing/trading or otherwise based on the information provided by this project and understand that you are using any and all information available through this project as your own risk.